 This may seem like a frivolous category to some.
 If so, simply omit it and save for something else that is important to you and your family.
-For us, vacation is HUGE and something we look forward too every year.
+For us, vacation is HUGE and something we look forward to every year.
 We are so incredibly blessed and are able to take multiple vacations over the course of 12 months.
 This does NOT happen without a lot of planning.
-In order to make sure we have enough money to do the things we want to do we HAVE to save.
+In order to make sure we have enough money to do what we want to do we HAVE to save.
 We make this our biggest savings category.
 That may seem insane, BUT it’s so necessary for us.
 It’s crazy how fast that money can disappear on a trip.
-I can’t tell you what a relief it is when packing for vacation to know that we have that money set aside.
+I can’t tell you what a relief it is when packing for a vacation to know that we have that money set aside.
 It’s one less thing to stress about.

 Category #3: Saving for Birthdays

 As I mentioned above, I’m a gift giver!
 I love spoiling my loved ones on their birthdays.
 To make sure we can get our family members what they want/need we set aside a small amount of money every month to cover this.
 There are several months during the year where we do not need to buy anything at all.
-This means that when birthdays do roll around (August and September are huge months for us) we have enough set aside to buy gifts without all of the worry!
+This means that when birthdays do roll around (August and September are huge months for us) we have enough set aside to buy gifts without all of the worries!

 Category #4: Saving for Weddings/Graduations